facebookincubator/ForgeArmory/ttps/defense-evasion/macos/injectdylib/README.md

 This TTP injects a custom dylib (which opens Calculator) into the SafariForWebkitDevelopment binary.

-## Arguments

-- **cleanup**: When true, attempt to clean the artifacts created during the execution of this TTP.

 ## Pre-requisites

 1. The code must be executed on a macOS system.